learning-zone/javascript-basics/README.md

 }
 ```

-It's much more verbose to use inheritance in ES5 and the ES6 version is easier to understand and remember.
+It\'s much more verbose to use inheritance in ES5 and the ES6 version is easier to understand and remember.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>